|The Benefits of Fruit|

 Try adding some organic berries to some whole milk organic yogurt for a delicious snack or light meal.

 The phytochemicals provided by vegetables and fruits can enhance your health and longevity.

 Most kids are not very fond of vegetables.
-Some will go through the motions, pushing broccoli spears and lima beans around their plate a few times, while very little actually makes it into their mouth.
+Some will go through the motions, pushing broccoli spears and lima beans around their plate a few times, while very little actually makes it into

 And yet, we would love to have our children eat their vegetables on a regular basis.
 The best way to accomplish this is to prepare fresh veggies each day, and to set a good example by eating the veggies on our own plates!

 Why is making this a priority worth your time and effort?
 Mainly because vegetables contain a plethora of very powerful ingredients that help keep us healthy and help us ward off a wide range of serious illnesses.1,2 These amazing substances that we call phytochemicals give vegetables and fruits their big nutritional kick!
 Brightly colored vegetables and fruits contain both the most nutrients and the most phytochemicals.

 Some of the phytochemicals you may have heard of include the flavonoids, found in colorful fruits such as cranberries and blueberries,3 and lycopene which is found in tomatoes.
 Phytochemicals can have many varied effects - some are powerful antioxidants, while others may stimulate enzyme activity or produce a positive hormonal reaction.
 What they all have in common however is the ability to promote health and well-being and to enhance the performance of those who regularly consume these powerful ingredients.